Willie Mays: World Series champion and NL MVP

-New manager (1956–1957)
+New manager

 In 1956, Mays struggled at first to get along with new manager Bill Rigney, who publicly criticized him.
 The center fielder grew particularly annoyed after Rigney fined him $100 for not running to first base on a pop fly that was caught by the catcher.
 He hit 36 homers and stole a career-high 40 bases, becoming only the second player to join the 30–30 club.
 Though his RBI (84) and batting average (.296) were his lowest for nearly a decade, Barra observed that "Willie Mays was still the best all-around player in the National League."

 The relationship between Mays and Rigney improved in 1957.
 Rigney stopped giving Mays as much direction, trusting his star player's ability and instinct.
 In his 2010 authorized biography of Mays, James S. Hirsch wrote Mays had "one of his most exhilarating excursions" on April 21.
 In the game against the Phillies, Mays reached second base on an error, stole third, and scored the winning run on a Hank Sauer single, all on plays close enough that he had to slide to make each one.
 He stole home in a 4–3 loss to the Cubs on May 21.
-1957 was the first season the Gold Glove Awards were presented.
+The 1957 season was the first in which the Gold Glove Awards were presented.
 Mays won the first of 12 consecutive Gold Gloves for his play in center field.
 He finished in the NL's top-five in a variety of offensive categories: runs scored (112, third) batting average (.333, second), and home runs (35, fourth).
 In 1957, Mays became the fourth player in major league history to join the 20–20–20 club (doubles, triples, homers).
 He stole 38 bases that year, making him the second 20–20–20 club member (after Frank Schulte in 1911) to steal at least 20 bases.
-This gave him his second straight 30-30 club season.
+This gave him his second straight 30–30 club season.

 Dwindling attendance and the desire for a new ballpark prompted the Giants to move to San Francisco following the 1957 season.
 In the final Giants' home game at the Polo Grounds on September 29, 1957, fans gave Mays a standing ovation in the middle of his final at bat, after Pirates' pitcher Bob Friend had already thrown a pitch to him.
-"I do not recall hearing another ovation given a man after the pitcher has started to work on him," Mays biographer Arnold Hano wrote.